-The Marconi Cultural Event Centre began as the Guglielmo Marconi Society, founded as a not-for-profit organization that advocated for the advancement and fostering of Italian culture in the community of Sault Ste.
+The Marconi Multicultural Event Center began as the Guglielmo Marconi Society, founded as a not-for-profit organization that advocated for the advancement and fostering of Italian culture in the community of Sault Ste.
 Marie.

-Since 1912, the organization has grown into a well-known banquet hall that is dedicated to making any special event memorable including wedding receptions, bridal showers, stag and does, rehearsal dinner parties, graduations, banquets and corporate events.
+Since 1912, the organization has grown into a well-known banquet hall that is dedicated to making any special event memorable, including wedding receptions, bridal showers, stag and does, rehearsal dinner dinners, graduations, banquets, and corporate events.

 Our catering services also provide an authentic taste of Italian flavour to any event, and many favourite dishes can be ordered from our newly revised takeout menu.

-Be sure to visit the Marconi to inquire about our recent changes and renovations as we continue to diversify, challenge our own imaginations to restore and preserve our legacy to the families of Italian immigrants in the community of Sault Ste.
+Be sure to visit the Marconi to inquire about our recent changes and renovations as we continue to diversify and challenge our imaginations to restore and preserve our legacy for the families of Italian immigrants in the community of Sault Ste.
 Marie, Ontario.